Fox's Book of Martyrs

 of the Portuguese woman, when I lost my reason, and was insensible to all

 around me.
-At this dreadful period Dr. Price was released from prison; and
+At this dreadful period Dr. Price was released

-hearing of my illness, obtained permission to come and see me.
-He has since
+from prison; and hearing of my illness, obtained permission to come and see me.
+He has since told me that my situation was

-had ever witnessed, and that he did not then think I should survive many hours.
+he did not then think I should survive many hours.
+My

-My hair was shaved, my head and feet covered with blisters, and Dr. Price
+hair was shaved, my head and feet covered with

-ordered the Bengalee servant who took care of me to endeavor to persuade me to
+blisters, and Dr. Price ordered the Bengalee servant who took care of me to

-take a little nourishment, which I had obstinately refused for several days.
+endeavor to persuade me to take a little nourishment, which I had obstinately

-One of the first things I recollect was, seeing this
+refused for several days.
+One of the first things I recollect was, seeing this faithful servant standing by me,

-faithful servant standing by me, trying to induce me to take a little wine and
+trying to induce me to take a little wine and water.
+I was in fact so far gone

-water.
-I was in fact so far gone that the Burmese neighbors who had come in to
+that the Burmese neighbors who had come in to see me expire said, 'She is dead;

-see me expire said, 'She is dead; and if the king of angels should come in, he
+and if the king of angels should come in, he could not recover her.'

 "The